MJKSabit/microservice-for-beginners/0-auth/README.md

 # Ok
 curl -L -u admin:password http://localhost:3000/service-2/echo
-# 401 Unauthorized, Authentication not provided
+# 401 Unauthorized, Authentication was not provided
 curl -L http://localhost:3000/service-2/echo

 # 404 Not Found, Internal Service
 curl -L http://localhost:3000/auth-validate
 ```

-In the next part, we will deply these services in kubernetes.
+In the next part, we will deploy these services in kubernetes.

 ## Codebase